 High season is during July and August, with another popular period during the tulip season in April and May.
 The city's compact tourist areas make a car unnecessary and most attractions are easily reachable via foot, bike, trams or canal cruise.

 As Amsterdam is a major world destination for both the high-flying jet set and backpacking bohemians, lodging on all levels is plenty.
-At the top end is the Sofitel Legend The Grand Amsterdam, located in a former convent from the fifteenth century.
-A more boutique-y version of luxury with cutting-edge amenities can be found at the seventeenth-century Dylan Hotel on Keizersgracht.
+At the top end is the Sofitel Legend The Grand Amsterdam, located in a former convent from the 15th century.
+A more boutique version of luxury with cutting-edge amenities can be found at the 17th-century Dylan Hotel on Keizersgracht.

 Dubbed "Venice of the North," Amsterdam is best viewed from the water.
 By daytime the canals are charming and by night, downright enchanting, as many waterside houses and bridges are beautifully illuminated.
 Start getting up close and personal with a down-home Dutch breakfast of ham and eggs at Koffiehuis De Hoek on Prinsengracht canal, then hop on a cruise with Canal Company.
-With nearly 7,000 landmarks from the fifteenth to nineteenth centuries to see, Canal Cruise conveniently makes fourteen stops to hop off and back on all day long, allowing you to break up your cruise time.
+With nearly 7,000 landmarks from the 15th to 19th centuries, Canal Cruise conveniently makes 14 stops to hop off and back on all day long, allowing you to break up your cruise time.

 Next, take advantage of Amsterdam's nearly five centuries of diamond expertise by visiting Gassan Diamonds, perhaps the most tourist-friendly diamond-polishing factory of the Amsterdam Diamond Group.
 At this factory, see how diamonds are cut and polished on a free guided tour (and receive complimentary chocolate with a voucher from I Amsterdam Card or Holland Pass).
 It's the best place to shop for sparkly souvenirs as well.